kasslent/clc-digital-skills/_lessons/module-7.md

 Once you've done that, go back into your home page and add a featured image.
 It will show up on the right hand side.

-> ##Class Exercise: Adding a featured image to a page
+> ## Bonus Class Exercise: Adding a featured image to a page
 >
 > We can add featured images anywhere inside the loop in various default sizes: